 You will be given a timeframe in which to submit it.
-If you fail to do so, the license, permit, or certification will most often than not be canceled.
+If you fail to do so, the license, permit, or certification will most often not be canceled.

-Same is true for court bonds.
+The same is true for court bonds.
 The appellant, for example, will be given a number of days in which to file a supersedeas bond by the trial judge.
 The appellant should then meet the filing deadline in order to avoid judgment.